-For this project we built an extra storey on a Victorian mansion block.
+For this project we built an extra storey on top of a Victorian mansion block.
 The building is located within the Bedford Park conservation area.
 The new floor was added to a flat on the 4th floor of the mansion block.

 The original property is a top floor flat in a four-storey residential block which is part of a residential estate developed in the late 1870s and 1880s.
 This building is a later addition to the several buildings in the area in the Queen Anne style.